 Somebody once used the analogy of getting hit by a bus you don’t get cured of being hit by the bus but you can recover from it, so with good diets, nutrients, removing the bad stuff, some of these kids can recover and many of them if not all of them can be better.

-If there were one piece of advice I could give to Mums, it would be to love your child as they are, because I think stress is one of the biggest culprits that take our lives and our children away from us, trying to change them.
+If there was one piece of advice I could give to Mums it would be to love your child as they are, because I think stress is one of the biggest culprits that take our lives and our children away from us, trying to change them.
 I often use the analogy of a gift.
 You know these children are our gifts, just the way they are.
-They may have nine or ten layers of wrapping paper that we need to unwrap and figure out the true gift inside, but at every stage don’t forget that each of these children is a gift.
+They may have nine or ten layers of wrapping paper that we need to unwrap and figure out the true gift inside, but at every stage don’t forget that each of these children are gifts.

-There are some very exciting interventions on the horizon, pointing to the missing microbiome or the hygiene theory, and that is we have totally changed our insides by the way we are living indoors without vitamin D exposure, wearing shoes, using toilets, using antibiotics, C-sections, formula.
+There are some very exciting interventions on the horizon, and one that I would like to mention is something called Hellman therapy, and it is the idea is of the missing microbiome or the hygiene theory, and that is we have totally changed our insides by the way we are living indoors without vitamin D exposure, wearing shoes, using toilets, using antibiotics, C-sections, formula.
 All of these things have changed our microbiome and our kids epigenetically, genetically are more susceptible to those changes and so they haven’t been able to adapt.

 We can reset the immune system to start acting appropriately.
 We have seen marked improvements in many autoimmune diseases, inflammatory bowel disease, allergies, asthma, and also in autism and ADHD.
-With improvements in anxiety, attention deficit, OCD and ticks, new therapies on the horizon offer promise for many of us suffering from chronic disease.
+With improvements in anxiety, attention deficit, OCD and ticks, I think it’s a therapy that’s on the horizon for many of us suffering from chronic disease.

 Making the Grade: ADHD without drugs